osquery/osquery/.github/ISSUE_TEMPLATE/Bug_Report.md

 ### What version of osquery are you using?

 <!--
-You can run the line bellow.
+You can run the line below.
 Paste the result within a code block.

 osqueryi --line "SELECT version from osquery_info;" -->